-The bill requires the operator to use age verification that is commercially reasonable and technically feasible.
+The bill generally requires covered platform operators to verify a covered user's age before giving the user access to any portion of the platform that uses a personalized algorithm.
+It requires the covered operator to use age verification that is commercially reasonable and technically feasible.
 If the covered user is a covered minor, then the operator must obtain verifiable consent from the minor's parent or legal guardian to use the personalized algorithm.

-If an operator has used commercially reasonable and technically feasible methods to verify a user's age and cannot determine if a user is a minor, the operator may presume the user is not a minor under the bill's provisions.
+If a covered operator has used commercially reasonable and technically feasible methods to verify a user's age and cannot determine if a user is a minor, the operator may presume the user is not a minor under the bill's provisions.
 But the operator must treat a user as a minor if the operator obtains actual knowledge that the user is a minor.